 Is there any health insurance coverage for passengers of your automobile?

-Probably not, unless the passenger is also on your health policy, but knowing the answer can help you determine if you want to carry MedPay or PIP so that your car’s passengers will have some medical coverage if that is of importance to you.
+Probably not, unless the passenger is also on your health policy, but knowing the answer can help you determine if you want to carry MedPay or PIP so that your car’s passengers will have some medical coverage if that is important to you.

 If you find that your health insurance doesn’t cover you for auto accident injuries, then take time to seriously evaluate the benefits of medical coverage that your car insurance provider has to offer.